agusmakmun/flask-django-quart-fastapi-performance-test-comparison/README.md

-# Flask Performance Test Comparison
+# Python Web Frameworks Performance Comparison

 This repository contains a performance comparison between a traditional Flask application, an async Quart application, a FastAPI application, and a Django application, all using Gunicorn with Uvicorn workers.